-- Be in the English language or any other language expressed in English characters; - Contain the words "limited liability partnership" or the abbreviation "L.L.P." or in the case of a professional limited liability partnership the choices already stated or the words "professional limited liability partnership" or the abbreviation "P.L.L.P."; - Not contain a word or phrase indicating that the limited liability partnership conducts a business that does not constitute a legal business purpose; - Be distinguishable from the name of each domestic or foreign corporation, limited liability company, limited partnership, limited liability partnership or any reserved name, assumed name, trademark or service mark on file with the Secretary of State; and - If the limited liability partnership is also a limited partnership, contain either the words "limited partnership, limited liability partnership" (or the abbreviation "L.P.," "L.L.P.") or the words "limited liability limited partnership" (or the abbreviation "L.L.L.P.").
+- Be in the English language or any other language expressed in English characters; - Contain the words "limited liability partnership" or the abbreviation "L.L.P." or in the case of a professional limited liability partnership the choices already stated or the words "professional limited liability partnership" or the abbreviation "P.L.L.P."; - Not contain a word or phrase indicating that the limited liability partnership conducts a business that does not constitute a legal business purpose; - Be distinguishable from the name of each domestic or foreign corporation, limited liability company, limited partnership, limited liability partnership or any reserved name, assumed name, trademark or service mark on file with the Secretary of State; and - If the limited liability partnership is also a limited partnership, contain the phrase "limited liability limited partnership or the abbreviation "LLLP," or "L.L.P.," and must not otherwise contain the abbreviation "LP" or "L.P."